 Many women with PID have no symptoms.
 If symptoms appear, they can vary from mild to severe.
-However, the repercussions of PID can be serious.
+However, untreated PID can have serious consequences.

 Possible symptoms include:

-- Pain, especially in the pelvic area, which can be severe
+- pain, possibly severe, especially in the pelvic area

-Many women do not have any symptoms, and they do not realize they have had a PID until they seek medical advice for infertility problems.
+Many women do not realize they have had a PID until they seek medical advice for infertility problems.

 PID usually starts with an infection that begins in the vagina and spreads to the cervix.
 It can then move to the fallopian tubes and the ovaries.

 The cause of infection can be bacterial, fungal, or parasitic, but it is more likely to involve one or more types of bacteria.

 The American Family Physician (AFP) estimates that between 80 and 90 percent of women with chlamydia and 10 percent of those with gonorrhea have no symptoms.